 The hydro fans keep your transmission cool.
 Clean the debris and dirt from your fans and the transmission area.
 Be careful when working around your transmissions as they may be hot.

-Step 7: Clean the Battery Terminals on Your Husqvarna Riding Mower
+Step 7: Clean the Battery Terminals

 Clean any corrosion that has developed on your battery terminals using a baking soda and water solution consisting of 2 cups of water and 3 heaping tablespoons of baking soda.
 Use a wire brush to remove the corrosion.
 Make sure your terminals are making good connections.